Parrot023/Pinball-automation/README.md

-This project is about turning an old classic flipper machince, into an automatic flipper beast
+This project is about turning an old classic pinball machince, into an automatic flipper beast.
+It's done by ball detecting sensors above the flippers, and an Arduino (Nano) activating the flippers via relays.

 3D print info: